dev7355608/perfect-vision/README.md

 ![Scene Controls](images/controls.png)

 - **Toggle GM Vision**: If enabled, brightens the scene and disables desaturation for the GM, but doesn't change anything while a token is controlled; so the GM still sees exactly what a player would see if they select a token that has vision.
+You can hover over the eye icon and scroll up/down to you adjust the brightness.
 Default keybinding is *CTRL+G*.
 - **Toggle Delimiters**: Toggles an overlay that makes it easy to distinguish between dim, bright, and no light.
 Default keybinding is *CTRL+H*.

 ![Delimiter](images/delimiter.png)